The sooner you notice algae and act, the easier it is to get rid of it.

 - Run the filter on record for I1 hour to mix the chemicals and leave for up to 24 hours to precipitate.

 - Carefully and slowly vacuum the pool so as to create minimal disturbance to the sludge on the bottom; with the filter set to waste.

-If this all seems a bit daunting call, Paul, at Pool Assist who will call and inspect the pool and prescribe the necessary treatment, apply an initial dose and quote for the balance of work.
+If this all seems a bit daunting, call Paul, at Pool Assist who will come and inspect the pool and prescribe the necessary treatment, apply an initial dose and quote for the balance of work.